ofek/hatch-mypyc/README.md

 - if `separate` is set to `false` (the default), then you'll need to either set [dev-mode-dirs](https://ofek.dev/hatch/latest/config/build/#dev-mode) for builds or disable [dev-mode](https://ofek.dev/hatch/latest/config/environment/#dev-mode) for environments
 - the `target_dir` option is used internally and therefore has no effect

+## Missing types

+If you need more packages at build time in order to successfully type check, add them to the `dependencies` option where you [configured the plugin](#configuration).

 ## License